mattriley/agile-avatars/README.md

 Booting is the process of making the application 'ready to launch' and involves loading configuration, composing modules, and returning the composed modules.

+The `boot` function composes the application from modules in the `src` directory.

 <details open>
 <summary>boot.js</summary>